-During the spring, fall and winter Activity Facilitators and Event staff will be expected to submit a timesheet and facilitation report online.
+During the spring, fall and winter Activity Facilitators and Event staff will be expected to submit a facilitation report online that will serve as a timesheet.
 The Camping Supervisor will provide the link and make approval for work and payment once completed.